IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Note that the ``custom-homepage.html`` and ``custom-homepage-dynamic.html`` files provided have multiple elements that assume your root dataverse still has an alias of "root".
 While you were branding your root dataverse, you may have changed the alias to "harvard" or "librascholar" or whatever and you should adjust the custom homepage code as needed.

-For more background on what this file setting is doing, see the "File Settings" section below.
 If you decide you'd like to remove this setting, just remove the value:

 ``HomePageCustomizationFile=``